 About Joseph Bardani

 I was born in Imperia Italy, on the Italian Riveria in 1956.
 I have no idea when the love of art entered my soul, but I know it was at a very early age.
 I lived in an orphanage until I was about four years old.
 My brother Franco and I were adopted by two wonderful people, Frank and Caroline, in New York City in November of 1960.
-I believe it was at those very early years that I fell in love with art and art fell in love with me.
+I believe it was in those very early years that I fell in love with art and art fell in love with me.

 My uncle Tony owned a major graphic design studio on Madison Ave. in New York City, and as a child I would visit it often.
 I would play with oil pastels and pencils.
 I was in a wonderland of all the beautiful art and design.
 My other Uncle, Joe, worked as an art director in the same design studio.
 He also taught me a few things about the art world, as well as photography and copy.
 There was always plenty of beautiful art in all of the homes of my family.
 Many artist were well known.